oroinc/documentation/user/back-office/system/configuration/commerce/sales/contacts.rst

 4. Click **Save Settings**.
 The information should become available on the website.

    .. image:: /user/img/system/config_commerce/sales/FrontSalesRepInfoLoggedIn.png
-      :alt: Illustrate how the the John Doe's contact info is displayed in the storefront
+      :alt: Illustrate how the John Doe's contact info is displayed in the storefront

 .. include:: /include/include-images.rst
    :start-after: begin